 How to use

-There are two different modes for the pen on Parsec, which you can change by going to your Parsec settings on the client, and turning Enhanced Pen On or Off:
+There are two different modes for the pen on Parsec, which you can change by going to your Parsec settings on the client, and turning Enhanced Pen On or Off.
+We highly recommend using the Parsec virtual USB driver, enabling support for both WinTab and Windows Ink.

 - Enhanced Pen On: Transfers pressure, tilt and rotation information to the host computer.
 On Windows hosts, Parsec will convert the pen to Windows Ink, which will result in your cursor switching to a dot/cross-hair